chrxh/alien/README.md

 An installer for 64-bit binaries is provided for Windows 10: [download link](https://alien-project.org/downloads.html).

 ## Documentation
-Please visit [alien-project.org](https://alien-project.org/documentation.html) for a comprehensive documentation of the program and the underlying model.
+Please visit [alien-project.org](https://alien-project.org/documentation.html) for a documentation of the program and the underlying model.
+A new documentation with many tutorials is currently under construction.

 ## Screenshots
 #### Startup screen